 The consequences in terms of respect for the law are all too obvious.
 The jealous ex-husband who forcibly aborts his pregnant ex-wife's child may be convicted of homicide, but the professional abortionist cannot be.
 A woman who is hit by a car and miscarries on the way to an abortion business may sue for the loss of the child she planned to destroy.
 A disabled child may recover large sums to compensate for harm suffered in the womb, but the mother could have had that same child killed because she did not want a handicapped baby.

 Such contrasts make a mockery of the law.
-The malleable and uncertain lines separating viability from nonviability, or prematurity from pregnancy, simply cannot support the difference between constitutional rights and crimes.
-The shifting sands of consent to abortion cannot support the distinction between homicidal torts and constitutional liberties.
+The malleable and uncertain lines separating viability from nonviability, or prematurity from pregnancy, simply cannot support the difference between con-